 The presumption of significance is rebuttable and may be overcome by a clear showing that said area of Riverfront Area does not play a role in the preservation and protection of one or more of the applicable Bylaw Interests and Values.
 In the event that the presumption is deemed to have been overcome for all of the Bylaw Interests and Values, the Committee shall make a written determination to this effect, setting forth its grounds on WPA Form 6, used under the Act and 310 CMR 10.00, as amended.
 Where the applicant provides information that said area does not play a role in the preservation and protection one or more, but not all of the applicable Bylaw Interests and Values, the Committee shall determine that the presumption has been rebutted only for that or those Bylaw Interests and Values and the presumption of significance is partially overcome.

-(4) Performance Standards

-Where the presumption set forth in Section 2.6(3)(a) above is not overcome, the applicant shall prove by a preponderance of credible evidence that there are no practicable and substantially equivalent economic alternatives to the proposed activity with less adverse effects on the Bylaw Interests and Values and that the activity, including any proposed mitigation, will not significantly impair the ability of the Riverfront Area to preserve and protect the Bylaw Interests and Values.
+(4) Performance Standards (for new development and redevelopment)Where the presumption set forth in Section 2.6(3)(a) above is not overcome, the applicant shall prove by a preponderance of credible evidence that there are no practicable and substantially equivalent economic alternatives to the proposed activity with less adverse effects on the Bylaw Interests and Values and that the activity, including any proposed mitigation, will not significantly impair the ability of the Riverfront Area to preserve and protect the Bylaw Interests and Values.
 Performance standards for activities proposed within previously developed Riverfront Area are set forth in Section 2.6(4)(b) below.
 Under certain circumstances, both sets of standards may be applicable to different aspects of a proposed project.

 Protection of Other Bylaw Resource Areas.
 The activity shall meet the performance standards for all other Bylaw Resource Areas within the Riverfront Area within which the activity is proposed, including Buffer Zone.